 We seek to increase our sales and profitability through the acquisition of additional facilities and the development of new facilities.
-For example, in fiscal 2014, we acquired a facility in Montreal, Canada.
-In fiscal 2015, we opened new facilities in Bahrain, Oman, and Moncton, Canada.
-In fiscal 2016, we opened new facilities in Castledermot, Ireland; Sonepat, India; Algete, Spain; and in the U.S. Promising acquisitions are difficult to identify and complete for a number of reasons, including competition among prospective buyers, the availability of affordable financing in the capital markets and the need to satisfy applicable closing conditions and obtain antitrust and other regulatory approvals on acceptable terms.
+For example, in fiscal 2015, we opened new facilities in Bahrain, Oman, and Moncton, Canada.
+In fiscal 2016, we opened new facilities in Castledermot, Republic of Ireland; Sonepat, India; Algete, Spain; and six new facilities in the U.S. In fiscal 2017, we opened a new facility in Bad Fallingbostel, Germany, a new facility in Betim, Minas Gerais, Brazil, nine new facilities in the U.S and acquired Cycle Express, LLC, which conducts business primarily as National Powersport Auctions (NPA), a leading non-salvage auction platform for motorcycles, snowmobiles, watercraft and other powersports vehicles.
+NPA currently operates facilities in Atlanta, Georgia; Cincinnati, Ohio; Dallas, Texas; Philadelphia, Pennsylvania; and San Diego, California.
+Acquisitions are difficult to identify and complete for a number of reasons, including competition among prospective buyers, the availability of affordable financing in the capital markets and the need to satisfy applicable closing conditions and obtain antitrust and other regulatory approvals on acceptable terms.
 There can be no assurance that we will be able to: